ds-wizard/guide/docs/application/knowledge-models/editors/index.rst

 Knowledge Model Editors
 ***********************

-As admins and data stewards, we can see a list of all knowledge model editors.
+Users with permission to use knowledge model editors can see a list of all knowledge model editors.

 .. figure:: index/knowledge-model-editors-list.png